Document sans nom

-A seasoned manager with over 20 years of experience, Ms. Proulx joined Hydro‑Québec in 2013 as Director – Communications, and became Vice President – Communications and Government Affairs in 2017.
-Prior to that, she ran her own public relations firm, where she soon built an enviable reputation for her leadership, team spirit and intellectual rigor.
-She advised numerous decision-makers in various areas of the public and private sectors, including culture, luxury goods and customer service, as well as several Quebec municipalities and regional county municipalities.
-Before setting up her own business, she managed the communications department at Hydro Ottawa and served as spokesperson and strategic advisor at Hydro-Québec.
+A seasoned manager with more than 20 years of experience, Ms. Proulx joined Ivanhoé Cambridge in March 2020.
+She was previously Vice President, Communications, Government Affairs and Indigenous Relations, at Hydro-Québec.
+Before holding that position, she founded her own public relations firm, where she quickly acquired an enviable reputation for leadership, team spirit and intellectual rigour.
+She advised numerous decision makers in various areas of the public and private sectors, including culture, luxury goods and customer service, as well as several Quebec municipalities and a regional county municipality.
+Before starting her own business, she served as Manager, Communications and Public Affairs, at Hydro Ottawa and as Strategic Advisor and Corporate Spokesperson at Hydro‑Québec.

-Élise Proulx holds a Bachelor’s degree in communications (public relations) from the Université du Québec à Montréal (UQAM) and an Executive MBA from UQAM’s School of Management.
-She has earned the ICD.D designation from the Institute of Corporate Directors and is also an accredited sommelier, for her own enjoyment.
-In 2018, as part of the prestigious Mercuriades awards held under the auspices of the Fédération des chambres du commerce du Québec (Québec federation of chambers of commerce), she was named Exceptional young businesswoman in the large companies category, in recognition of her leadership in raising Hydro‑Québec’s profile.
+Ms. Proulx holds a bachelor’s degree in communications with a major in public relations from the Université du Québec à Montréal (UQAM) and an Executive MBA from UQAM’s École des sciences de la gestion.
+She also holds the ICD.D designation from the Institute of Corporate Directors and is an accredited sommelier for her own enjoyment.